 We’ll pick a circle or two to start with, learning about tips and tricks for English Paper piecing, including piecing together two curved shapes.

 I have made this multiple times and taught it in workshop many times as well.
 Students can finish this easily in an all-day workshop, and if well-prepared, they can get a good start on it in a half-day workshop.
 I have samples showing how it can be sewn in patriotic or holiday colors.
-Kit fee for the pattern.
-See below for other versions:
+Pattern is newly updated and is sold on PayHip.
+See pattern below for other versions.

 Merrion Square (new)

 This little 25″ quilt can be a day-long class project on its own, or the two house quilts can be combined, with some of the class doing Home, Sweet, Home, and others doing Merrion square.
-Kit fee of $10 for the pattern.
+Pattern sold online in my PayHip Shop.
 Another version, done scrappy, is below:

-Do you want to know how medallions tick?
+Northern Lights Medallion: Do you want to know how medallions tick?
 How to make those borders fit?
 We begin with the center star, then build out from there, learning the principles of how those “adjustment borders” work in making a medallion.
+Pattern sold on PayHip.

 Bring the gardens outside into your home with this easy small quilt that can grace a table-top or hang in a small space.
 In this class, we’ll discuss color, value and how I get that big square to float on the background.
+18″ square; pattern available on PayHip.
 Tips for machine quilting will also be given.
-Kit fee of $8 for the pattern.

-This mini quilt (28″ square) is a fun applique project for the 4th of July holidays.
+Liberty: This mini quilt (28″ square) is a fun applique project for the 4th of July holidays.
 The center is pieced, with stars and vines all around.
-Kit fee of $8 for the pattern.
+Patterns given out in class ($3 fee).